-Here’s whether it’s bad to put your laptop in a freezer and what happens:
+Here’s whether it’s safe to put your laptop in a freezer:

 Putting a laptop in a freezer is a very bad idea.

 Regardless of why you might be tempted to do this, the freezer is capable of completely destroying any laptop.

 The results will vary and depend on how long it stays in the freezer, but this voids warranties and annihilates laptops.

 So if you want to learn all about what happens when you put your laptop inside a freezer, then this article is for you.

 - GPU and CPU 50-60 °C When Idle: Safe?